Frequently Asked Questions

 Question: Who are the instructors?

 Answer: JAAS instructors are JAAS alumni scholarship winners, passionate supporters of the school and take enormous pride in students’ achievements as well as being award winning working artists.
 All instructors teach the same foundation skills and techniques individually to students so that students can progress regardless of the days of the week that they can attend.
-Current teachers are Christopher Browne, James Tucker, Tam Cao, Colleen Stapleton(Colleen has won an OS scholarship so for term 3 Frank Giacco will be taking Colleen’s sessions), Phil Went and Rod Wong(Evenings).
+Current teachers are Christopher Browne, James Tucker, Tam Cao, Michael Simms, Phil Went, Christina Rogers and Rod Wong.
 Students may be allocated a different section or task on the day depending on their ongoing assessment which may mean a different instructor.
 The intent of the re-focused school is that you get the same individually taught skills regardless of the instructor according to the Syllabus Overview.

 Question: How many classes should I attend?